Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Computation of model parameters

 \subsection{Parameter values: lepton asymmetry and the half-mode mass}

-We have demonstrated that the momentum distribution computation algorithm, Boltzmann solver and parameter choices have a significant impact on the shape and position of the cutoff for fixed \stt and $m_\rmn{s}$, and will therefore have an impact on $M_\rmn{hm}$.
+We have demonstrated that the momentum distribution computation algorithm and parameter choices have a significant impact on the position of the cutoff for fixed \stt and $m_\rmn{s}$, and will therefore have an impact on $M_\rmn{hm}$.
 We also stated in Section~\ref{sec:rpsndm} that the value of $L_6$ required to obtain the correct abundance will also differ substantially.
-We illustrate the scale of these differences explicitly by computing $L_6$ as a function of \stt for both codes, and $M_\rmn{hm}$ for all four code combinations, and then presenting the results in Fig.~\ref{fig:ps2}.
+We illustrate the scale of these differences explicitly by computing $L_6$ and $M_\rmn{hm}$ as a function of \stt for both codes, and then presenting the results in Fig.~\ref{fig:ps2}.
 We also include the results of previously unpublished computations for the $7.1$~keV $N_1$ using the machinery behind \citet{Lovell16} and subsequent papers that build on that paper, which itself used an earlier version of the \citetalias{Ghiglieri15} code.
 We include these results to facilitate comparisons to earlier work; understanding the origins of these differences is beyond the scope of this paper.

 The values of $L_6$ differ significantly between the three computational implementations.
 All three follow the familiar track wherein smaller mixing angles require larger lepton asymmetries to obtain the correct abundance, but the amplitudes of the relations differ considerably. \citetalias{Venumadhav16} prefers $L_6=18$ at \stt$=2\times10^{-11}$ down to $L_6=13.5$ at \stt$=2\times10^{-10}$, whereas the chosen implementation of \citetalias{Ghiglieri15} prefers $L_6=19$ to $L_6=17$ over the same range.
 We stress that this result applies to one specific implementation of \citetalias{Ghiglieri15}: alternative choices for the initial asymmetries of separate lepton species can generate overall asymmetries at \stt$=2\times10^{-11}$ that are as high as $L_6=102.77$ or as low as $L_6=13.47$, as discussed in \citetalias{Ghiglieri15} table~1.
 This lower value is somewhat closer to the \citet{Lovell16} implementation, which otherwise requires $L_6$ values much lower than either \citetalias{Venumadhav16} or our adopted \citetalias{Ghiglieri15} implementation.
 Therefore, there remains work to be done to estimate the initial lepton asymmetry precisely and accurately.